 Pain is a subjective matter and different people may respond differently.
 At Amoderm, we generally use topical medical-grade numbing and anesthetic creams to maximize patient comfort during the laser treatment.

 What Is Expected after CO2 Laser?

 The exact course of events depends on many factors such as the skin condition and treatment intensity parameters such as depth and energy of the laser and individual results may vary.
 Here is a typical course of events following Fractional CO2 Laser treatment:

-Day 1 – Treated area will have a sunburned look with tight feeling
+Day 1 – The treated area will have a sunburned look with a tight feeling

 Day 2 – Treated skin usually gets darker and a bronzing effect may appear

 Day 3 – The treated skin will begin to peel and may become mildly itchy

 Day 5 – Peeling of the treated skin should be almost complete, and you can start wearing makeup if needed (preferably mineral makeup only)

 Day 7 – The skin is generally back to its normal baseline, but you may still have some residual redness and erythema